 These experiences also have a direct effect on your pupils, causing them to dilate.
 Have you ever noticed this?
 The emotional impact is mixed with the natural physiological reaction of disgust and the need to escape.

-6. Your pupils and chemicals in the environment
+6. Chemicals in the environment

-- Jet fuel, chloroform and certain drugs like opiates tend to cause this reaction, which as we’ve mentioned, is a sign that you need to see your doctor.
+- Jet fuel, chloroform, and certain drugs like opiates tend to cause this reaction which, as we’ve mentioned, is a sign that you need to see your doctor.

-7. Neurological disease
+7. Neurological problems

 Sometimes, dilated pupils are also a sign of a brain tumor or stroke.
-In this case, it could be permanent; the pupils are constantly dilated and don’t contract despite exposing the eyes to a direct light source.
+In this case, it could be permanent: the pupils are constantly dilated and don’t contract despite exposing the eyes to a direct light source.